nvnsudharsan/SOLWEIG-GPU/paper/paper.md

 ---
-title: 'Accelerated Thermal Comfort Modeling with SOLWEIG-GPU: A Case Study from the Paris 2024 Marathon'
+title: 'Parallelized Thermal Comfort Modeling with SOLWEIG-GPU for Urban Digital Twins: A Case Study from the Paris 2024 Marathon'
 tags:
   - Python
   - Thermal Comfort